ink-analyzer/ink-vscode/TESTING.md

 - You should see diagnostic squiggles on the ink! contract `mod` item (i.e. covering the line `pub mod flipper {`).
 - Hovering over the squiggles should show a diagnostic message like `Missing ink! storage`.
 - Hovering over the squiggles should reveal a "quickfix" to `Add ink! storage "struct".`
-- Alternatively, positioning the cursor on the squiggles and clicking the "light bulb" that's trigger by this action will also reveal the above quickfix.
+- Alternatively, positioning the cursor on the squiggles and clicking the "light bulb" that's triggered by this action will also reveal the above quickfix.

 **Additional testing examples:**